MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2controller.md

 > public HRESULT [get_Bounds](#get_bounds)(RECT * bounds)

-Bounds are relative to the parent HWND.
-The app has two ways it can position a WebView:
+Bounds are relative to the parent `HWND`.
+The app has two ways to position a WebView.

-1. Create a child HWND that is the WebView parent HWND.
-Position this window where the WebView should be.
-In this case, use (0, 0) for the WebView's Bound's top left corner (the offset).
+* Create a child `HWND` that is the WebView parent `HWND`.
+Position the window where the WebView should be.
+Use `(0, 0)` for the top-left corner (the offset) of the `Bounds` of the WebView.

-1. Use the app's top most window as the WebView parent HWND.
-Set the WebView's Bound's top left corner so that the WebView is positioned correctly in the app.
-The Bound's values are in the host's coordinate space.
+* Use the top-most window of the app as the WebView parent HWND.
+For example, to position WebView correctly in the app, set the top-left corner of the Bound of the WebView.

+The values of `Bounds` are limited by the coordinate space of the host.

 #### get_CoreWebView2

-Gets the CoreWebView2 associated with this CoreWebView2Controller.
+Gets the `CoreWebView2` associated with this `CoreWebView2Controller`.

 > public HRESULT [get_CoreWebView2](#get_corewebview2)([ICoreWebView2](icorewebview2.md) ** coreWebView2)

 #### get_IsVisible

-The IsVisible property determines whether to show or hide the WebView.
+The `IsVisible` property determines whether to show or hide the WebView2.

 > public HRESULT [get_IsVisible](#get_isvisible)(BOOL * isVisible)

-If IsVisible is set to false, the WebView will be transparent and will not be rendered.
-However, this will not affect the window containing the WebView (the HWND parameter that was passed to CreateCoreWebView2Controller).
-If you want that window to disappear too, call ShowWindow on it directly in addition to modifying the IsVisible property.
-WebView as a child window won't get window messages when the top window is minimized or restored.
-For performance reason, developer should set IsVisible property of the WebView to false when the app window is minimized and back to true when app window is restored.
-App window can do this by handling SC_MINIMIZE and SC_RESTORE command upon receiving WM_SYSCOMMAND message.
+If `IsVisible` is set to `FALSE`, the WebView2 is transparent and is not rendered.
+However, this does not affect the window containing the WebView2 (the `HWND` parameter that was passed to `CreateCoreWebView2Controller`).
+If you want that window to disappear too, run `ShowWindow` on it directly in addition to modifying the `IsVisible` property.
+WebView2 as a child window does not get window messages when the top window is minimized or restored.
+For performance reason, developer should set `IsVisible` property of the WebView to `FALSE` when the app window is minimized and back to `TRUE` when app window is restored.
+App window does this by handling `SC_MINIMIZE and SC_RESTORE` command upon receiving `WM_SYSCOMMAND` message.

 ```cpp
 void ViewComponent::ToggleVisibility()